Caserta-Concepts/docker_eval/README.md

 # Caserta Evaluation

-## For Mac User
+## For Mac Users
 1. Install Docker

 2. Pull and open repository in Terminal
 3. Run "docker build --tag=caserta_evaluation ." to build local docker images (may take up to 20 minutes to complete)
 4. Run "docker run -p 8888:8888 caserta_evaluation " to launch docker container
-5. Go to jupyter link "localhost:8888" and complete the evaluation.
+5. Go to jupyter link "localhost:8888" and complete the evaluation
 6. Download the notebook as a .ipynb file and send to Andre Chapman (andre@caserta.com)

 Steps 2/3/4 in bash